SikuliX/SikuliX-Docs/src/main/resources/docs/source/textandocr.rst

 But before you step into Tesseract you should read about `LessonsLearned and BestPractices <https://github.com/RaiMan/SikuliX1/wiki/How-to-get-the-best-from-OCR-and-text-features>`_.

-Set a variable as a single Tesseract setting, that controls a specific topic in the OCR process :py:meth:`OCR.Options.variable`
+Set a variable as a single Tesseract setting, that controls a specific topic in the OCR process :py:meth:`variable`

-Set a configuration which is a file containing a set of variables, that configure the behaviour of a tailored OCR process: :py:meth:`OCR.Options.configs`.
+Set a configuration which is a file containing a set of variables, that configure the behaviour of a tailored OCR process: :py:meth:`configs`.

 The Text and OCR features in Detail (Class OCR)
 -----------------------------------------------